-- Share the case study with the employee by reading it to them and/or providing them with a printed copy of the Case Studies Handout for Employee at the end of this document). - Use the questions case study questions to guide your conversation. - Ask the employee to describe the action that they would consider abuse, neglect, or exploitation.
-Prompt them to name the form of abuse. - Use the answer key to elaborate on the employee's responses as needed (for example, if the employee identifies abuse but neglect also took place, explain why).
+Instructions: In order to complete this, you should share the case study with the employee by either reading it to them or providing them with a copy to read.
+The case studies were designed for you to have a conversation with the employee.
+In order to address these, you should:

+- Use the questions found with the case studies to guide your conversation - Ask the employee to describe the action that could be considered to be abuse, neglect, or exploitation.
+Prompt them to name the form of abuse. - Use the answer key to elaborate on the employee's responses as needed (e.g., the employee identifies abuse, but if neglect also took place you should explain why).

-Please Note: Some examples contain multiple actions considered abuse, neglect, and/or exploitation.
+Note: Some of the examples contain multiple actions considered to be abuse, neglect, and/or exploitation.
 As with the other discussion topics, the employee is expected to demonstrate a reasonable understanding.
 The employee is not expected to give a response that addresses everything found in the answer key.